 - Paraphrase, or restate in your own words, the first paragraph.
 What sources does Caxton suggest Malory used? - Refer to your paraphrase of the second paragraph.
 What was Caxton's purpose in publishing Le Morte d'Arthur?
 What virtues does it portray?
-Who does Caxton expect will be his audience? - Eook at your paraphrase of "that they take the good and honest acts in their remembrance, and to follow the same."
+Who does Caxton expect will be his audience? - On the same of "that they take the good and honest acts in their remembrance, and to follow the same."
 What is Caxton hoping his readers will do?